ryanbreed/paystub-playbooks/README.md

 # paystub-playbooks

-playbooks for deploying paystub apps and audit configs
+Playbooks for deploying paystub apps and audit configs.

+You do not want to use these configs in production.